MileHacker Logo

 • Sagres is often windy.
 Bring a windbreaker for comfort, especially on cliffs.

-• Beaches like Praia do Tonel feature strong currents.
-Pay attention to flag warnings and local advice.
+• Beaches like Praia do Tonel feature strong water flows.
+Pay attention to flag cautions and advice from locals.

-• Accommodation and surf lessons can sell out during high season.
+• Accommodation and learning to surf can sell out during high season.
 Book ahead.

 • Sagres lacks party nightlife.
 Nightlife here is relaxed, centered around casual surf bars.

 • Couvert (bread, olives, appetizers) on your table is chargeable if consumed.
-Politely decline if unwanted.
+Politely turn down if unwanted.

 • Portuguese enjoy their coffee, usually strong espresso ("bica"), a common ritual after meals.